 It is safe to thaw chicken in the microwave, but it’s not the best option.
 Some microwaves have settings that allow you to defrost or thaw chicken (and many other ingredients) by simply pressing a button (the defrost setting).
 Read your instruction manual to see if your microwave has this kind of capacity.
 Note any special directions having to do with the amount of chicken and the type of cut.

 Thawing your chicken in the microwave will require some attention on your part.
 Set the microwave to defrost, and check every few minutes to see when it is defrosted properly.
 Move the chicken around in the microwave, especially if you don’t have a rotating tray.
 Even if you are super vigilant, often the thinner parts of the chicken will start to cook a bit while the thicker parts are still thawing, so it’s not the ideal method for defrosting.

 Chicken and all meat thawed in the microwave should be cooked right away.

-What is the Safe Temperature for Chicken?
+What Is the Safe Internal Temperature for Chicken?

-Also see: How to Safely Thaw Frozen Meat.
+How to Safely Thaw Frozen Chicken

 - 1 pound boneless chicken pieces or ground chicken

 - If the chicken is not in a sealed package, place the chicken into a sturdy airtight zipper-top bag.